carlnorlen/subsequent-drought/README.md

 # Datasets and R scripts used in "Recent tree mortality dampens semi-arid forest die-off during subsequent drought
 ---

-These data sets and scripts allow for the creation of all figures and supplementary figures and tables cited in Norlen, C.A., Goulden, M.L.
-(2023) "Recent tree mortality dampens semi-arid forest die-off during subsequent drought" AGU Advances https://doi.org/10.1029/2022AV000810
+These data sets and scripts allow for the creation of all figures and supplementary figures and tables from the following manuscript.
+When using the code, data, or figures and tables please cite the following manuscript.
+Norlen, C.A., Goulden, M.L.
+(2023) "Recent tree mortality dampens semi-arid forest die-off during subsequent drought" AGU Advances, 4 (3), e2022AV000810. https://doi.org/10.1029/2022AV000810

 ## Data Access
 The data sets required to create the figures are available in the following DRYAD repository: